Table of Contents

 Good verbal communication means saying just enough – don’t talk too much or too little.

 Try to convey your message in as few words as possible.
-Say what you want clearly and directly, whether you’re speaking to someone in person, on the phone, or via email.
-If you ramble on, your listener will either tune you out or will be unsure of exactly what you want.
+Say what you want clearly and directly, whether speaking to someone in person, on the phone, or via email.
+If you ramble on, your listener will either tune you out or be unsure precisely what you want.

-Think about what you want to say before you say it; this will help you to avoid talking excessively and/or confusing your audience.
+Consider what you want to say before you say it; this will help you avoid talking excessively and/or confusing your audience.

 Friendliness

-Through a friendly tone, a personal question, or simply a smile, you will encourage your coworkers to engage in open and honest communication with you.
-It’s important to be nice and polite in all your workplace communications.
+You will encourage your coworkers to communicate openly and honestly with you through a friendly tone, personal question, or simply a smile.
+It’s essential to be pleasant and polite in all your workplace communications.
 This is important in both face-to-face and written communication.
 When you can, personalize your emails to coworkers and/or employees – a quick “I hope you all had a good weekend” at the start of an email can personalize a message and make the recipient feel more appreciated.
-If your personal and professional development efforts steer you towards being rude then you’re doing it wrong.
+If your personal and professional development efforts steer you towards being rude, you’re doing it wrong.

 Confidence

-It is important to be confident in your interactions with others.
-Confidence shows your coworkers that you believe in what you’re saying and will follow through.
+It is essential to be confident in your interactions with others.
+Confidence shows your coworkers that you believe in your words and will follow through.
 Exuding confidence can be as simple as making eye contact or using a firm but friendly tone.
 Avoid making statements sound like questions.
 Of course, be careful not to sound arrogant or aggressive.
 Be sure you are always listening to and empathizing with the other person.
-We’ll discuss this skill in detail as it is that important for your personal and professional development.
+We’ll discuss this skill in detail as it is essential for your personal and professional development.

 Empathy for others

-Even when you disagree with an employer, coworker, or employee, it is important for you to understand and respect their point of view.
-Using phrases as simple as “I understand where you are coming from” demonstrates that you have been listening to the other person and respect their opinions.
+Even when you disagree with an employer, coworker, or employee, it is essential to understand and respect their point of view.
+Using phrases such as “I understand where you are coming from” demonstrates that you have been listening to the other person and respecting their opinions.

 Open-Mindedness

-A good communicator should enter into any conversation with a flexible, open mind.
-Be open to listening to and understanding the other person’s point of view, rather than simply getting your message across.
-By being willing to enter into a dialogue, even with people with whom you disagree, you will be able to have more honest, productive conversations.
+A good communicator should approach any conversation with a flexible, open mind.
+Be open to listening to and understanding the other person’s point of view rather than simply getting your message across.
+You can have more honest, productive conversations by being willing to engage in dialogue, even with people with whom you disagree.

 Respect